rosmith76/browser-LiveMusicCalendar/README.md

 After getting into this project I had to change the scope from a calendar to a show tracker.
 People can enter stats of shows they have attended, and add to the list as time goes on.
 Thier list will contain band, venue, date and setlist.
+In the future I would like to incorporate the interactive calendar.

 Wire Frame http://framebox.org/YwWj-RhIuvC
 EDR V3 https://docs.google.com/drawings/d/1rfu2qRYgKgCeelfCYrlv8qbKszW5-RfVykY-MwVWEIs/edit